If you’re heading to Mljet Island, Croatia, then hiking to Odysseus Cave is an absolute must.

 Let me start off by saying that the entire island of Mljet is absolutely stunning.
-Compared to busier centres we visited such as Split, Zagreb, Hvar, and Dubrovnik, it was an absolute oasis on the Adriatic.
-Think turquoise waters, palm trees, hiking, friendly locals, boat rides, rose on patios, and space to have quiet alone time.
+Compared to busier places in Croatia such as Split, Zagreb, Hvar, and Dubrovnik, it is an absolute oasis on the Adriatic.
+Think turquoise waters, palm trees, hiking, friendly locals, boat rides, rose wine on patios, and space to have quiet alone time.

-But enough on Mljet Island for now, as that will be another whole post.
-Right now, I want to talk specifically about Odysseus Cave, and why experiencing it gave me a rush of adventure.
+But enough on Mljet Island for now, as I wrote about the top things to do on Mljet Island in a whole other post.
+Right now, I want to talk specifically about hiking to Odysseus Cave, and why experiencing this will give you a rush of adventure.

 The Odysseus Cave Legend

-So, as in the poem, legend has it that after surviving a shipwreck, Odysseus found shelter in a cave on the coast of an island.
+So, as in the poem, legend has it that after surviving a shipwreck, a man named Odysseus found shelter in a cave on the coast of an island.
 There, he was struck both by the Island’s beauty and by the nymph Calypso.
-Because of these things (and a bit of kidnapping on Calypso’s part), he stayed here for seven years.
+Because of these things (and a bit of kidnapping on Calypso’s part), he stayed on the Island for seven years.

 It should be noted that there is also a cave in Malta that bears the same story, so like, make of that what you will.
 But this cave and Island are definitely beautiful enough to stay for seven years.

 Like with most activities on Mljet, it pays to do some research on how to get to Odysseus Cave, Mljet beforehand.
 Oh, and you’re definitely gonna need a car or scooter.